Table of Contents Show

 When you’re deciding on which U.S. city to call home, it’s hard to find two cities that are more different than New York and Miami.
 It’s like comparing apples to oranges.
-Both are incredible places to live and work in, but in terms of culture, lifestyle, and general vibe, they are radically different.
-While any attempt to compare the two will always be subjective, by looking at a few key areas, you can narrow down which one is more likely to appeal to you.
+Both are incredible places to live and work in, but they are radically different in culture, lifestyle, and general vibe.
+While any attempt to compare the two will always be subjective, you can narrow down which one is more likely to appeal to you by looking at a few key areas.

 How do you plan to get around?How do you plan to get around?

 When it comes to getting around, NYC has one of the best and most affordable transportation networks of any major city in the world.
-True, it does have its problems, but in terms of ease of use and coverage, it’s simply unbeatable.
+True, it has its problems, but it’s simply unbeatable regarding ease of use and coverage.
 Along with the extensive subway system, NYC also has a ferry service, more than 300 bus lines, and its iconic fleet of yellow taxis.
 It’s for all these reasons that most New Yorkers don’t own their own personal vehicles.
-Another bonus to living in NYC is that thanks to its grid layout, the city is incredibly walkable.
+Another bonus to living in NYC is that it is incredibly walkable, thanks to its grid layout.
 At least when the weather permits it anyway.

 Our Verdict: In terms of public transportation, NYC is the clear winner.
 Anyone who doesn’t own their own vehicle will benefit a lot from choosing New York, which means you’ll save money on car insurance.
 In Miami, while you can get by, you’ll probably need your own transportation if you’ll be moving around a lot.